Universe and terrestrial atmospheres

 Everybody is working on it.
 Everyone is working their way, slowly and steadily, toward full merger with the Divine.

-Very few are yet blessed with full consciousness of this purpose and path.
+Very few are Yet, Blessed with full consciousness of this purpose and path.
 Nevertheless it is occurring.
-Nevertheless each person seeks information, validation, identity, and wisdom along the path toward unification.
+Nevertheless each person seeks information, validation, tangible identity, and wisdom along the path toward unification.

 Mark Kaplan et al